alteroo/bobtemplates.alteroo/README.rst

 - Manage dependecies in a pythonic way the src/*/*/setup.py file
 - If a new feature is compelling and useful enough to be reused in other projects it is moved upstream and out of the customer stack.
-- Deployed sites should be good neighbour (should work nicely with an Apache2 or nginx stack)
+- Deployed sites should be good neighbours (should work nicely with an Apache2 or nginx stack)
 - Simplify, Simplify, Simplify
 - Actively make this better through what we learn in real projects

 Because of the underlying philosophy we don't aim to support other use cases.
-To stay focus we only officially support stable Ubuntu for now.
+To stay focused we only officially support stable Ubuntu for now.
-It is probably not ideal for creating add-ons or themes.

 Quickstart
 ----------